 - God Tests Us to Prove Our Faith

 The text in this post is from Enduring Trials God’s Way: A Biblical Recipe for Finding Joy in Suffering, and the audio is from the accompanying audiobook.
 I am praying God uses the book and audiobook to strengthen your faith and exalt Christ!

 I used to be a school teacher, and now I am a pastor.
 Both professions involve instructing others.
 I do not want to sound overly simple, but good teachers provide information people do not already have.
 If they already knew it, they would not need the instruction!
 Most letters in the New Testament are instructive.
 There is the occasional time an epistle will say, “I want to remind you…” but primarily they were written to provide new information.
 This is why James 1:3 is so unique!
 In the ESV and NIV it says, “You know that the testing of your faith produces [patience].”
-James was not teaching something new.
+James 1:3 is not teaching something new.
 He was telling readers what they already understand about trials.
 They test our faith!

 There are weaknesses with the English language.
 One weakness relates to the word “know.”
 For example, I use the same English word when I say, “I know my dad” as when I say, “I know of Abraham Lincoln.”
 Obviously, I know my dad much differently than I know President Lincoln.
 We add the word “of” to differentiate between the types of knowing: knowing someone versus knowing of someone.

 The Greek word for “knowing of” is epistamai.
 It means, “To put one’s attention on, fix one’s thoughts on, be acquainted with.”
 This is knowledge, but with no personal interaction or relationship.